Martiviezz21/Milestone-PJ-1/README.md

 <img src="assets/images/readme/css.jpg" width=500 height=40>

-The https://responsivedesignchecker.com/ website and the Chrome Developer Tolls were used to check the responsiveness of the website, that seems to respond nicely in varius devices.
+The https://responsivedesignchecker.com/ website and the Chrome Developer Tools were used to check the responsiveness of the website, that seems to respond nicely in varius devices.

 ## Testing User Stories from UX section
 ### - First time visitor Goals